cashonize/legacy-wallet/README.md

 #### Faucet

-To start experimenting with the webwallet and create your own CashTokens without any Bitcoin Cash, You can connect the wallet to chipnet & get a tBCH balance from the [chipnet faucet](https://tbch.googol.cash/)!
+To start experimenting with Cashonize and to create your own CashTokens without any Bitcoin Cash, You can connect the webwallet to chipnet & get a tBCH balance from the [chipnet faucet](https://tbch.googol.cash/)!

 #### Planned features